 The other day, I let my negativity take over.
 My first emotion of that day was, “UGH!
 I can’t believe I let myself sleep that long; I know better than that!”

 I found more and more things to get upset about on the drive to work… “wow the traffic sucks today” or “I’m stuck behind a smelly gas clunker, OF COURSE!“

 Let’s just say, I continued that line of thinking all through the day and well into the evening.

-Every time anything went wrong, I would nod my head, and tell myself that was just my luck that day.
+Every time anything went wrong, I would nod my head, and tell myself that was just my luck.
 Like I had no control over the day.

 1) Remember You’re not alone